Yugmine/PRJ-Mesa-Geo/README.md

 # PRJ-Mesa-Geo

+All work in this project is my own, with the exception of files in the `modified_lib_files` directory.
+The two files in that directory have been modified by me, George Taylor, but the majority of their code is not my original work.
+Comments in the two files make clear what is and is not my work.

 ## Basic Setup

 This model was designed on Ubuntu, and thus may not work on other operating systems.